 Jana Casals Puy

 I am a second-year student at Barnard majoring in Computer Science with a Biology minor.
 I've always been interested in genetics and I can't wait to gain the computational and research experience necessary to learn more about how genes affect the world around us.
 I am excited to learn more about antibiotic resistance and how we can utilize computational programs to best study it and combat it.

 I am a first year student at Barnard planning to major in Biology.
 I am Bangladeshi-American and I am from Queens, New York.
 I developed an interest in antibiotic resistance from my previous high school research experience, and I am excited to continue to be a part of the fight against this ever-growing issue.
 Outside of the lab, I love to take walks around my neighborhood and travel with my family.

 I'm a senior from New Jersey majoring in computational biology.
 I consider the evolution of antibiotic resistance to be one of the most prominent issues facing medicine, so I'm very eager to investigate this phenomenon in the lab.
 I'm also interested in the symbiosis between humans and microbes.
 In my free time, I enjoy baking, philosophy, and hiking with Barnard Outdoor Adventure Team.

-I am a third-year at Barnard majoring in Physiological & Organismal Biology and Ancient Studies.
+I am a fourth-year at Barnard majoring in Physiological & Organismal Biology and Ancient Studies.
 I am interested in the phylogenetic relationships underlying bacterial evolution and I am really excited to combine this passion with my computational work in the lab.
 When I am not in the lab, you can find me on campus acting out silly sketches with Columbia University Sketch Show and playing for Columbia Women's Rugby Team.